lucasaid/stuff-rater/README.md

 | Merit | ×1 |
 | Replaceability | ×1 |

 The weighted total maps to a tier (Junk, Common, Uncommon, Rare, Epic, Legendary) and a verdict.
-Hard overrides apply at the extremes — anything with very low joy and engagement is always discarded; anything with very high joy is always kept.
+Hard overrides apply at the extremes, anything with very low joy and engagement is always discarded; anything with very high joy is always kept.

 ## Requirements